Ian-Parberry/uintx_t/README.md

 The library file `uintx_t.a` in `lib` can then be linked into your own projects (see `test/Src/makefile` for an example).
 A test executable file `test.exe` will also be found in the root directory.
-The makefile has been tested with g++ 7.4 on the Ubuntu 18.04.1 subsystem under Windows 10.
+This has been tested with g++ 7.4 on the Ubuntu 18.04.1 subsystem under Windows 10.

 ## License